acrylic-style/AdvancedBanToSpicyAzisaBan/README.md

 # AdvancedBanToSpicyAzisaBan

 ## Usage
+1. Run https://github.com/acrylic-style/SpicyAzisaBan on BungeeCord at least once to generate all required tables
-Just run `./gradlew shadowJar` and run the generated jar file at `builds/libs/`
+2. Just run `./gradlew shadowJar`, run the generated jar file at `builds/libs/` and follow the instructions.